BazzaCuda/MinimalistMediaPlayerX/_resources/resource_mdUserFolders.md

 | **[F1]** to **[F12]** | move the current image to the corresponding _folder1=_, _folder2=_ folder |
 | Ctrl-**[U]** | [U]ndo any "Move" operation and move the image back to the folder you're working on<br />**MMP** maintains an unlimited undo list |
 | Ctrl-**[Z]** | _same_ - alias for Ctrl-{U] |

+In the Image & Thumbnail Browser, Copy and Save operate differently, as you would expect, _and_ their destinations are different<br />